dedalus-enterprise-architect/template2helm/README.md

 Template2Helm is a go utility that converts OpenShift templates into Helm charts.

+*ATTENTION:* this is a forked project customized by the EA Team @Dedalus

 ## Installation

 Installing is very simple.
 Simply download the proper binary from our latest [release](https://github.com/redhat-cop/template2helm/releases), and put it on your `$PATH`.